 Tip #1 Recognize

 You can't change what you do not know.
-To start write down all the negative words, beliefs and statements that you utter a lot about you over a four day period.
-Number each one.
+To start your positive change write down all the negative words, beliefs and statements that you utter a lot about yourself over a four day period.

-Next to each word belief or statement note the feeling you had during the situation in which you them (Example: "I am stupid".
-Note: I felt embarrassed.
+Next to each word, belief or statement note the feeling you have during the situation in which you uttered each word, belief or statement (Example: "I am stupid".
+Note: I felt embarrassed).

-Then the situation: I did not want the person I was talking with to feel less than, I did not want to appear self centered, I did not like me then).
+Then write the description of the situation: I did not want the person I was talking with to feel less than, I did not want to appear self centered, I did not like me then).

 Tip #2 Re-structure

-Once your list is completed then on another piece of paper write a positive word, belief and statement to each negative word, belief and statement on your first list.
+Once your list is completed then on another piece of paper, write a positive word, belief and statement to each negative word, belief and statement on your first list.
 Then assign a new emotion you would like attached to each new negative word, belief or statement.
 Imagine and write down in what situation you would use the new word, belief and statement.
-Lastly visualize and feel yourself using you them.
+Lastly visualize and feel yourself using you them in your mind.